stevederico/SDScaffoldSync/README.md

 ##**Create a Cloud Syncing Mobile App in 3 minutes**

 Building an app that syncs its data in the cloud can be difficult.
-That's where SDScaffoldSync comes into play.
-SDScaffoldSync creates a REST endpoint (via Rack-Core-Data) and syncing code (via AFIncremntalStore) for you.
+That's where `SDScaffoldSync` comes into play. `SDScaffoldSync` creates a REST endpoint (via [Heroku-Core-Data-Buildpack](https://github.com/mattt/heroku-buildpack-core-data)) and syncing code (via [AFIncremntalStore](https://github.com/AFNetworking/AFIncrementalStore)) for you.
 SDScaffoldSync also leverages SDScaffoldKit to give you ready-made views for your model objects.

 UIKit can be tedious and repeative to build simple CRUD interfaces.
 SDScaffoldSync is a simple library that provides Create, Read, Update, and Delete views out-of-the-box.
 Just create your Core Data model, hand it your Entity's name, a field to sort by, and BAM!
 You you have a cloud syncing app.